MyNiuuu/MOFA-Video/README.md

 ## 🔥🔥🔥 New Features/Updates

 - (2024.07.15) We have released the training code for trajectory-based image animation!
 Please refer to [Here](./Training/README.md) for more instructions.
-Stay tuned.
-Welcome bug reports!

 - MOFA-Video will be appeared in *ECCV 2024!* 🇮🇹🇮🇹🇮🇹